-When social alternatives are unstructured and all preferences over those alternatives are admissible, i.e., when we consider the universal domain of preferences, results on voting rules satisfying some form of false-name-proofness are rather negative. \citet{bu2013unfolding} shows that strong false-name-proofness implies both ``strategy-proofness'' (no voter ever gains by untruthful voting) and ``anonymity'' (changing voters' identities does not affect the choice made by the rule).
-As it is well-known from \citet{gibbard1973manipulation} and \citet{satterthwaite1975strategy} celebrated result, there are no non-constant strategy-proof and anonymous rules defined in the universal domain.
+When social alternatives are unstructured and all preferences over those alternatives are admissible, i.e., when we consider the universal domain of preferences, results on voting rules satisfying some form of false-name-proofness are rather negative. \citet{bu2013unfolding} shows that strong false-name-proofness implies both ``strategy-proofness'' (no voter ever gains by untruthful voting) and ``anonymity'' (exchanging voters' identities does not affect the choice made by the rule).
+As is well-known from the result of \citet{gibbard1973manipulation} and \citet{satterthwaite1975strategy}, for three or more alternatives, there are no non-constant strategy-proof and anonymous rules defined in the universal domain.
 Therefore, no non-constant strongly false-name-proof rule defined in the universal domain exists either.
-Nevertheless, the weakening of this requirement may allow for some possibility results.\footnote{The property of strategy-proofness is central to the literature on mechanism design and has been extensively studied \citep[see][for a comprehensive survey]{barbera2011strategyproof}.
+However, the weakening of strong false-name-proofness may allow for some possibility results.\footnote{The property of strategy-proofness is central to the literature on mechanism design and has been extensively studied \citep[see][for a comprehensive survey]{barbera2011strategyproof}.
 We deliberately depart from this line of inquiry and instead focus on rules that satisfy false-name-proofness and participation.}

-Our first interest is to analyze the existence of voting rules that satisfy false-name-proofness and participation in the universal domain of preferences.
-In most voting settings, it is common to also assume that there are no alternatives that deserve special treatment.
-The requirement of ``neutrality'' formalizes this by demanding that the changing of alternatives' names does not affect the choice made by the rule.
-We demonstrate that voting rules satisfying false-name-proofness and participation are inherently anonymous (Proposition~\ref{partfnpimplyanon}) and, as a consequence, that there are no neutral rules that also satisfy our two requirements of immunity to manipulation (Proposition~\ref{nonanonandneutral}).
+Our first goal is to analyze the existence of voting rules that satisfy false-name-proofness and participation on the universal domain of preferences.
+In most voting settings, it is common to also assume that no alternative deserves special consideration.
+The requirement of ``neutrality'' formalizes this by demanding that the exchanging of alternatives' names does not affect the choice made by the rule.
+Although in most of the literature concerning false-name-proofness anonymity is implicitly assumed, we demonstrate that voting rules satisfying false-name-proofness and participation are anonymous (Proposition~\ref{partfnpimplyanon}).
+As a consequence, we also show that there are no neutral rules that satisfy our two requirements of immunity to manipulation (Proposition~\ref{nonanonandneutral}).